- Create a channel. Thoughtfully upload channel art and customise your layout so that viewers see what you want them to when they get to your channel.

 Know your YouTube Studio metrics

 - Impressions: how many times your thumbnails were shown to viewers on YouTube through registered impressions.
-Think of impressions as indicating the number of opportunities your content was given to earn a view.
+Think of impressions as indicating the number of opportunities that your content was given to earn a view.

 - Impressions click-through-rate: how often viewers watched a video after seeing a thumbnail.
 Simply put, it is how often viewers click on a video after seeing an impression.